Bhupesh-V/Bhupesh-V.github.io/_posts/2021-01-29-areyouok-keep-your-urls-healthy-github-actions-golang.md

   This is handy if you are sure that certain files or directories won't contain any URLs, plus this makes areyouok work quickly too!

 3. `-r` type of report to generate (available formats include _json_, _html_, _txt_ & _github_)<br>
-  The most superior format is HTML which gives a visual perspective on all the URLs scanned (you can see this in the blog header as well)
+  The most superior format is HTML which gives a visual perspective on all the URLs scanned (you can see this in the blog header as well)<br>
   ![aro-html-demo](https://user-images.githubusercontent.com/34342551/105046278-e80db380-5a8e-11eb-8371-124fae8b3d7f.png)